rubyonjets/jets/docs/_reference/jets-server.md

 ## Description

-Runs a local server for development
+Runs a local server that mimics API Gateway for development.

-Starts a local server for development.
-The server mimics API Gateway and provides a way to test your app locally without deploying to AWS.
+The local server for mimics API Gateway and provides a way to test your app locally without deploying to AWS.

+## Examples

     $ jets server
+    $ jets server --host 0.0.0.0

 ## Options